bozoh/openrewrite-db-mcp/README.md

 # OpenRewrite Recipe Database MCP

 A Python library for querying OpenRewrite recipes stored in JSON format using JSONPath expressions.
+Includes an MCP (Model Context Protocol) server for AI assistants.

 ## Overview